How To Get a Visa To Visit Saudi Arabia and What To Do Once You Get There

-On September 27, 2019, the Kingdom of Saudi Arabia officially opened its doors to international travelers, issuing tourist visas to nationals of 49 countries for the first time in history.
+In 2019, the Kingdom of Saudi Arabia officially opened its doors to international travelers, issuing tourist visas to nationals of 49 countries for the first time in history.
 Previously, only those traveling to Saudi Arabia for work or Muslim pilgrims were permitted to enter the country.
-Now, citizens of the United States, Canada, Australia, New Zealand, Japan, China, the Schengen nations, and more can obtain an e-visa or tourist visa upon arrival in Saudi Arabia.
+Now, citizens of the United States, Canada, Australia, New Zealand, Japan, China, many European nations, and more can obtain an e-visa to travel to Saudi Arabia.